High voltage: Lightning

-Hazards due to lightning obviously include a direct strike on persons or property.
+Hazards due to lightning include direct strikes on persons or property.
 However, lightning can also create dangerous voltage gradients in the earth, as well as an electromagnetic pulse, and can charge extended metal objects such as telephone cables, fences, and pipelines to dangerous voltages that can be carried many miles from the site of the strike.
 Although many of these objects are not normally conductive, very high voltage can cause the electrical breakdown of such insulators, causing them to act as conductors.
 These transferred potentials are dangerous to people, livestock, and electronic apparatus.
 Lightning strikes also start fires and explosions, which result in fatalities, injuries, and property damage.
 For example, each year in North America, thousands of forest fires are started by lightning strikes.

 Measures to control lightning can mitigate the hazard; these include lightning rods, shielding wires, and bonding of electrical and structural parts of buildings to form a continuous enclosure.